Stabilizing the singularity swap quadrature for near-singular line integrals: Acknowledgments

 \section{Acknowledgments}

 Krantz and Tornberg acknowledge support from the Swedish Research Council under grant 2023-04269.
 The authors thank Ludvig af Klinteberg (Mälardalen University) for making the code from the original SSQ paper publicly available, which included an implementation of the recurrence formulas in Lemma \ref{lem:mod_monomial_rec}.
-Krantz also gratefully acknowledges the hospitality of the Center for Computational Mathematics at the Flatiron Institute, particularly Manas Rachh, where the initial ideas for this work were discussed, and thanks the Simons Foundation for its support during this visit.
+Krantz also gratefully acknowledges the hospitality of the Center for Computational Mathematics at the Flatiron Institute, particularly Manas Rachh, and thanks the Simons Foundation for its support during this visit.
+It was during this visit that the authors had the initial ideas for this work.
 The Flatiron Institute is a division of the Simons Foundation.
+Part of this work was carried out during a program at Institut Mittag-Leffler in Djursholm, Sweden, during the fall semester of 2025, with support from the Swedish Research Council under grant 2021-06594.

-\section{Recurrence formulas for \texorpdfstring{$\mu_{k}^{m}(t_{0})$}{}}
+\section{Recurrence formulas for \boldmath{$\mu_{k}^{m}(\alpha)$}}

 Here we provide the necessary recurrence formulas to compute the modified Fourier basis integrals needed in Lemma \ref{lem:mod_fourier_rec}.
 The following formulas were derived in \cite[Lemma 2.3]{krantz2024}.